BihanZhuang/super-game-engine/README.md

 The background color of the splash screen changes in vary of time.
 9. There is different background music for every stage, and has sound effects when player wins or loses.
 10. The user creates a champion pool in the game authoring environment to allow the user to choose his or her preferred champion in the game player.

-### Your impressions of the assignment to help improve it in the future

-This assignment is a super interesting project which we enjoyed and SUFFERED a lot.
-Our team spend a lot of time together working and debugging.
-But we still LOVE 308.